Navraj2004/cryptopro/README.md

 - REST API for backend communication
 - Chart.js for cryptocurrency price visualization
 - Font Awesome for icons
+- Server-side wallet data storage

+## New in May 2024

+- **Cross-Device Wallet Synchronization**: Access your crypto wallet with real-time updates across all your devices
+- **Enhanced Transaction Security**: All buy/sell transactions are now processed and verified server-side
+- **Improved Portfolio Management**: View your complete transaction history synchronized from our secure database

+## Migration

+If you are an existing user, please see the [Migration Guide](MIGRATION_GUIDE.md) for information on transitioning to our new server-based wallet system.

 ## Getting Started